annaesvensson/yellow-language/readme.md

 ## How to make a translation

 When you install a website you are greeted with a hello and see a selection of languages.
 At the moment there are [about 20 languages](https://github.com/annaesvensson/yellow-language/tree/main/translations) available.
 You can [translate the English language file](https://raw.githubusercontent.com/annaesvensson/yellow-language/refs/heads/main/translations/english/english.php) if your language is missing.
 The English language file will show you which text lines and text fragments are available and need to be translated.
 A maintainer takes care of everything else.
 Did you make a new translation?
-Fork this repository.
-Upload your changes and create a pull request for the repository `annaesvensson/yellow-language`.
+Fork the repository `annaesvensson/yellow-language` and send a pull request to the developer.

 ## How to improve a translation

 You can improve a translation if something is wrong or missing.
 The installed languages are stored in your `system/workers` folder.
 Sometimes they contain text lines in English, which have not been translated.
 That's why it's good to check from time to time that everything looks okay.
 Did you improve a translation?
-Fork this repository.
-Upload your changes and create a pull request for the repository `annaesvensson/yellow-language`.
+Fork the repository `annaesvensson/yellow-language` and send a pull request to the developer.

 ## Acknowledgements